webplatform/docs/css/cssom/styleSheet/removeRule/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
 The document does not automatically reflow when the rule is removed.
 To see the change, you must reflow the document.
 You can reflow the objects affected using a number of methods.
 For example, you can reflow the style change only on affected text by setting the text equal to itself.
-Alternately, you can reload the entire document using the [[dom/methods/reload|'''reload''']] method.
+Alternately, you can reload the entire document using the [[dom/Document/reload|'''reload''']] method.
 When you use the '''refresh''' method on a table, its content is reflowed.
 }}
 {{Related_Specifications_Section
 |Specifications=
 }}
 {{Compatibility_Section
 |Not_required=No
+|Imported_tables=
 |Desktop_rows=
 |Mobile_rows=
 |Notes_rows=